jfrog/charts/stable/jfrog-platform/UPGRADE_NOTES.md

     **For artifactory-ha chart**
     **Note**: artifactory-ha chart does not have the option to provide existing claim name for **PVC**.
 Instead you will need to create a persistent volume claim by a defined name.
     Please refer for more details [here](https://github.com/jfrog/charts/tree/master/stable/artifactory-ha#existing-volume-claim).
-    1. Backup data from existing rlease(artifactory-ha chart) to a location on the local system.
+    1. Backup postgresql data from existing rlease(artifactory-ha chart) to a location on the local system.
     2. Uninstall the existing release `helm uninstall <old-release-name>` .
 This would uninstall everything except the **PVC's**. **PVC's** would exist with names like volume-`<old-release-name>`-artifactory-ha-primary-0 and volume-`<old-release-name>`-artifactory-ha-member-`<ordinal-number>` depending upon the number of node replica sets defined.
     3. Manually delete the postgresql **PVC**, as we already have the backup file in local system.
-    4. Backup and restore the postgresql data from old release(artifactory-ha chart) to the new jfrog platform chart release.
+    4. Restore the postgresql data from old release(artifactory-ha chart) to the new jfrog platform chart release.
         1. Install jfrog platform chart with only postgres
             Create custom-values.yaml with the following configuration
             ```yaml